 Performing effective and safe exercises, like squat pulses, during pregnancy and postpartum is essential to functional movement in your daily life.

-Squat Pulses are great for keeping your legs strong (of course) and for the strengthening of your deep core as well.
+Squat Pulses are great for keeping your legs strong (of course) and for strengthening your deep core as well.
 Plus, adding a squat variation to your exercise routine can help with the prevention of and reduction of existing back pain during pregnancy and beyond.

 Life as a busy mama doesn’t mean your body has to hurt, too!
 The best way to avoid aches and pains associated with pregnancy and postpartum is to strengthen the core and surrounding muscle groups.
 These muscles will help you support the extra burden of pregnancy weight and carrying your little one(s).
 Working to build up strength early on in pregnancy (or even pre-pregnancy) is an effective way to enjoy a more comfortable pregnancy.
 Another bonus of squat pulses?
 These exercises help you to find and target your deep core– which may help you improve your delivery AND recovery after baby is born.

 Enjoy my Squat Pulses (and Lunges) video below!